-Role of Testosterone and Other Androgens in the Body
+The Role of Testosterone in Acne

 The word "androgen" comes from two Greek words, which can be roughly translated as "male maker" because in males, testosterone and other androgens begin influencing a male baby's development before he is born and continue to regulate his body throughout his life.
 They also control the development and activity of the male sex organs as well as the development of secondary male characteristics, such as facial hair and the Adam's apple.